onera/paradigm/training/Python/01_Introduction/introduction.md

 - Why use **ParaDiGM** ?

-Using a shared tool, allows significant time saving in the parallelization process.
+The use of a shared tool allowed a significant time saving in the parallelization process.

 - Which **ParaDiGM** features are used ?

-Incrementally features of ParaDiGM were added while ensuring a minimum of non-regression.
+Incrementally **ParaDiGM** features were added while ensuring a minimum of non-regression.
 Over the period September 2022 to April 2023, which marks the first parallel calculation, the following features have been added to the code:
   - `PDM_mesh_location`
   - `PDM_part_to_part`
-  - `PDM_mesh_nodal*`
   - `PDM_part`
   - `PDM_gnum`
   - `PDM_renum_hpc`